 After 5 years they must have some idea of the problem.
 The only conclusion is that they are OK with it, Team Apple priorities are somewhere else.

-There are some things to remember when adding Suica to Apple Pay.
-These are well documented on the Apple Support page Get help transferring Suica cards to your iPhone or Apple Watch in the “Try to add a Suica card” section.
+Trouble adding plastic Suica: If you have problems adding plastic Suica to Apple Pay there are well documented tips on the Apple Support page Get help transferring Suica cards to your iPhone or Apple Watch in the “Try to add a Suica card” section.

 If you are trying to add a second Suica card to Apple Pay, make sure the name on the second card matches the first name on your My Suica and Commuter Suica card.
 If you have different names on multiple cards, download and register in the iOS Suica app, and call Suica Support at 050-2016-5077.

 When you add My Suica or Commuter Suica to Apple Pay you lose the ability to add an Unregistered Suica.
 Basically you can only have a single Unregistered Suica in Apple Pay.
 Anything after that has to be a My Suica or Commuter Suica.

 As noted above if you do not have Suica App and a Mobile Suica account the second Suica card name has to match the first.
 If you add Suica App and login to Mobile Suica you can edit card names.